-18 Essential Dallas Lunch Spots
+17 Essential Dallas Lunch Restaurants

 Sometimes, you just need to tuck into a great lunch spot.
 You know the kind — the food is reliable, the ambiance nails it, and there’s always the option for an alcoholic beverage.
 Thankfully, Dallas has a solid selection of neighborhood restaurants that truly do it all when grab-and-go doesn’t cut it.

-Now called AT Bistro for short, this newer French restaurant at Preston Center serves a great lunch menu starting at 11 am on Tuesday through Friday.
-And a perk — it offers half-price bottled wine all day every Tuesday and Wednesday.
-Some favorite bites include the Tuna and Avocado, Heirloom Tomato and Beets, and Pork Sugo Ragu.
+Now called AT Bistro for short, this newer French restaurant at Preston Center serves a great lunch menu starting at 11 am on Monday through Friday.
+Some favorite bites include the tuna and avocado poke, smash burger, and beet salad.

 One of the prettiest places in Dallas to eat and be seen, Bistro 31 serves European cuisine.
 The lunch menu features chilled seafood, soups, salads, lobster ravioli, black truffle gnocchi, and so much more.